renanfranca/renanfranca.github.io/_posts/2022-09-03-deploy-jhipster-monolithic-angularjs-and-spring-boot-at-fly.io.md

 - postgres://postgres:randompassword@baby-postgres.internal:5432

 Write it down, because you won't have another chance to access your postgres server information.
-Run the following command `flyctl volumes list -a baby-postgres` to confirm that a persistent free volume were automatically created for your postgres app.
+Run the following command `flyctl volumes list -a baby-postgres` to confirm that a persistent free volume was automatically created for your postgres app.

-### Create baby database
+### Create the baby database
 You will have to connect to the fly.io postgres server that you created to define the databasename.
-Use this command to portfoward and connect with [pdadmin](https://www.pgadmin.org/download/) locally `flyctl proxy 5432 -a <postgres-app-name>`.
+Use this command to port forward and connect with [pdadmin](https://www.pgadmin.org/download/) locally `flyctl proxy 5432 -a <postgres-app-name>`.
-Use 127.0.0.1 instead of localhost when define the host of your connection at pgadmin, because if you use localhost you will get the following error `could not receive data from server: Socket is not connected` ([https://serverfault.com/a/1003780/244961](https://serverfault.com/a/1003780/244961))
-In my case I created the database called baby that will be used by my spring boot application.
+Use 127.0.0.1 instead of localhost when defining the host of your connection at pgadmin, because if you use localhost you will get the following error `could not receive data from server: Socket is not connected` ([https://serverfault.com/a/1003780/244961](https://serverfault.com/a/1003780/244961)).
+In my case, I created the database called baby that will be used by my spring boot application.

 ## Create angular + spring boot server
 ### Free tier plan